tcorral/widget-extension/README.md

 - If a new dependency is required, the widget code should be modified so it's never blackboxed.

 ```
-Managing all this together requires do some changes in the way we work.
+Managing all that together requires do some changes in the way we work.
 ```

 ## What we want: